CEVE 543: Statistical-Physical Methods for Hydroclimate Extremes and Catastrophes

 Syllabus Change Policy

-This syllabus is only a guide for the course and is subject to change with advanced notice.
+This syllabus is only a guide for the course and is subject to change with notice.
+Any changes to the syllabus will be automatically tracked through git version control, which you can see on the course’s GitHub repository.

 Grading